All Products

 Background information

 By default, Serverless Workflow uses the synchronous pattern when Serverless Workflow orchestrates Function Compute tasks to implement task flows.
-In the synchronous pattern, Serverless Workflow does not proceed to the next step until the flow receives the execution results of the previous function.
+In the synchronous pattern, Serverless Workflow does not proceed to the next step until the workflow receives the execution results of the previous function.
 The following snippet shows a flow that uses the synchronous pattern.

 version: v1